Rose of the West Blue Bush or ‘Mottlecah’

 - Drought tolerant – Yes once established.

-Eucalyptus macrocarpa can be propagated from seed.
+Like many species Eucalyptus macrocarpa can be propagated from seed.
 However, unless you are looking at large numbers, buying a seedling plant will be much easier.